 Achieving Golden Brown Perfection

-The secret to a perfect schnitzel is its crispy coating.
+The secret to a perfect dish is its crispy coating.
 Cook each side for 2-3 minutes until it’s golden brown.

 “A perfectly fried schnitzel should be golden brown, crisp, and never greasy.” – German Culinary Tradition